dmrickey/fvtt-ckl-roll-bonuses/README.md

   * `keen_<id>`
     * e.g. `keen_7hAXCo6sYfpIqeli`
     * Place this flag on anything, then when you use either the Item or Action associated with the id, it will be keen
+      * You can find the id for a specific thing by opening its sheet, then clicking the dictionary icon in the header next to its name
-    * This is useful for when you have a temporary buff that grants a specific weapon Keen
+    * This is useful for when you have a temporary buff (e.g. Magus, Warpriest, Occultist,...) that grants a specific weapon Keen

   ### Crit target modifications (dictionary flag)
   Positive numbers are good, so having a `3` will mean your "crits only on a 20" weapon will now crit on "17 or higher"